-Whether your child comes out with an impressive head of hair or not, when it comes to caring for the hair of your little ones, being a new parent can cause a great deal of unanticipated anxiety.
+Whether your child comes out with an impressive head of hair or not when it comes to caring for the hair of your little ones, being a new parent can cause a great deal of unanticipated anxiety.
 Mothers are accustomed to caring for their own bleached hair and so might find themselves all the more clueless when it comes to hair in its natural state.

-Who would have guessed that combs can cause more harm than good.
+Who would have guessed that combs can cause more harm than good?
 I learned the hard way what a bad idea it was to use a comb on my child’s hair in order to dry it while also detangling it.
 To put it shortly, I won’t make that same mistake again.
 The key is to be as gentle as possible.
 When detangling, apply as much conditioner and other smoothing products as possible.
 In the case that you do decide to comb, use a wide tooth- comb, and be sure to wet the hair from tips to the roots.
 Your child’s hair will be thankful.

-A protective hairstyle is one in which the ends of the hair are prioritized when and protected from excessive breaking and over exposure.
+A protective hairstyle is one in which the ends of the hair are prioritized when and protected from excessive breaking and overexposure.
 Some styles that accomplish this include twists, cornrows, varieties of braids and buns, the list goes on.
 These styles will save you time, prevent mental breakdowns, and promote the growth of healthy long-lasting hair.
 Additionally, it is quite the life-saver when you are pressed for time as they are easy to prepare.
 In order to ensure that the hairstyle lasts for a longer period of time, try tying the hair up in a bonnet at night.

 Damaged or broken ends often spell disaster for natural heads of hair.
 The compromised hair can damage the strands all the way to the root.
-In an emergency, look to a hairdresser and ask them to look your child’s hair.
+In an emergency, look to a hairdresser and ask them to look at your child’s hair.
 If they do decide to trim a good deal of your kid’s hair, don’t worry.
-Remeber that it is just hair and that it will grow back.
+Remember that it is just hair and that it will grow back.